Prime Minister Meets French Minister Of Armed Forces

 (MENAFN- The Peninsula) QNA

-During the meeting, they discussed cooperation relations between the two countries and ways to enhance and develop them.
+During the meeting, the two sides discussed cooperation relations between the two countries, in addition to the latest developments in the region, especially in Lebanon and Syria.

 Legal Disclaimer: